 Schoenfeld agrees.
 "There is some evidence that if animals are fed foods high in a certain pesticide it could concentrate in the collagen protein," she explains.

 Plus, as Moyad told WebMD in the aforementioned article, the parts of animals used to create collagen supplements can be high in heavy metals.
 So it's important to make sure that the company you choose tests for that.
-And WebMD also reported that some experts are concerned about the potential for bovine spongiform encephalopathy (aka mad cow disease), but Duffy MacKay, a naturopathic doctor, told WebMD in the aforementioned article that reputable collagen companies request that their suppliers certify that their animal products are BSE-free.
+And WebMD also reported that some experts are concerned about the potential for bovine spongiform encephalopathy (aka mad cow disease), but Duffy MacKay, a naturopathic doctor, told WebMD in the same that reputable collagen companies request that their suppliers certify that their animal products are BSE-free.

 7. It Might Increase Your Risk Of Kidney Stones

 If you have a history of kidney stones, you might want to steer clear from collagen or enlist your doctor for guidance.
 "If you have a history or a family history of kidney stones, start with a small amount of collagen protein as for some people it could increase their likelihood for kidney stones," Schoenfeld says.
-"You can gradually increase but caution is advised."
+"You can gradually increase, but caution is advised."

 All in all, the research is still out on collagen in some respects, but some experts wholeheartedly endorse its use, as long as you do your research and make sure you're choosing a high-quality product.
 Knowing what you're getting into can help prevent any surprises and give you another option if you're dealing with something that collagen might be able to help.